InaFPedersen/DesignPatterns/README.md

 # DesignPatterns
+A project template with examples.

+## Description
-A project template with examples of all 25 different Design Patterns, originated from the Gang of Four library of Design Pattern.
+A project template with examples of all 23 different Design Patterns, originated from the Gang of Four library of Design Pattern.

+## Original
+The original definitions of the design patterns can be found in the book: "Design Patterns - Elements of Reusable Object-Oriented Software" written by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides in 1994.

+## Tutorial
+The tutorial that was followed is made by Kevin Dockx, and can be found at Pluralsight at: https://app.pluralsight.com/library/courses/c-sharp-10-design-patterns/table-of-contents

+## Author
+Written by Ina F. Pedersen